Mr-Yacin/babhijri/doc/guides/FIREBASE_SSR_FIX.md

 This occurs during the prerendering phase because:
 1. Firebase is initialized at module load time (top-level)
-2. Environment variables are not available during Cloudflare Pages build
+2. Environment variables may not be available during build
 3. Firebase tries to validate the API key during SSR/prerendering

 ## Solution